 Even if you’re going on a flat, short day hike in a familiar area, you should always have a topographic map on hand.
 It’s easy to get turned around and lost if you step off trail, even in your most frequented stomping grounds.

-While it’s still very unlikely for you to get lost on a hike or backpacking trip, it’s smart to learn how to read a topographic map and carry one in your pack no matter how short a jaunt you’re anticipating.
-At the very least, it’ll be a fun way to learn more about the area, and at the very worst it could be one of the survival tools that helps save your life.
+While it’s still very unlikely for you to get lost on a hike or backpacking trip, it’s smart to learn how to read a topographic map.
+It’ll be a fun way to learn more about the area, and could be one of the survival tools that helps save your life.

 Much like your topographic map, a compass is an absolute necessity.
 It’s lightweight, analog, and easy to use alone or with other tools— if you know how to read one correctly.
 Take an orienteering class with your local outfitter or hiking/mountaineering organization so that you will know precisely how to use this classic survival tool in a pinch.